 New Student Welcome

-Save the date!
-Our annual SOLES New Student Welcome for new graduate and credential students will take place on Tuesday, September 2nd at 4:00 p.m.
-Please check your email for more details as the date approaches.
-Each graduate and credential program will also host an orientation and/or welcome of its own; details will be sent to incoming students by email.
+Each September SOLES host a New Student Welcome for new graduate and credential students.
+Admitted and confirmed new students will receive correspondence with date and time information in the prior spring.
+Additionally, each graduate and credential program will also host an orientation and/or welcome of its own; details will be sent to incoming students by email.

 1. Confirm Your Enrollment